 8. Registration: For using ® trademark symbol, registration of the mark is mandatory but using © symbol as a measure to add copyright protection doesn’t mandatorily require registration, but registration proves the originality.

-A copyright owner earns his recognition from the originality of his work, which is further protected by the copyright, and a business builds its goodwill under a chosen trademark.
-As it is said “half the battle is won in the mind”, therefore these invaluable assets nurture the trust value of the customers.
+A copyright owner earns his recognition from the originality of his work, which is further protected by the copyright, and business builds its goodwill under a chosen trademark.
+As it is said, “half the battle is won in the mind”, therefore these invaluable assets nurture the trust value of the customers.
 Thus it is immensely important for a business person to seek the protection of these tools to secure the originality of their work or investment.

 You may continue to read some of the important posts mentioned below:

 Difference between TM and ® symbols

 Difference Between Unregistered And Registered Trademark